fastapi/fastapi/docs/en/docs/tutorial/schema-extra-example.md

 Before OpenAPI 3.1.0, OpenAPI used an older and modified version of **JSON Schema**.

-JSON Schema didn't have `examples`, so OpenAPI added it's own `example` field to its own modified version.
+JSON Schema didn't have `examples`, so OpenAPI added its own `example` field to its own modified version.

 OpenAPI also added `example` and `examples` fields to other parts of the specification: